 Allocation of Resources

 6.1.
-The Governing Board will ensure that the school allocates resources to support appropriate and personalised provision for LAC through the use of LAC Pupil Premium funding.
+The Governing Board will ensure that the school allocates resources to support appropriate and personalised provision for LAC through the use of LAC Pupil Premium Plus funding.

 6.2.
-We will work in partnership with Sandwell Virtual School for Looked After Children to ensure that Looked After Children receive the full range of support to which they are entitled to enable them to make progress and achieve.
+We will work in partnership with Sandwell Virtual School (and those of other placing authorities) for Looked After Children to ensure that Looked After Children receive the full range of support to which they are entitled to enable them to make progress and achieve.

 Monitoring the progress of Looked After Children

 7.1.
-The social worker for the Looked After Child initiates a Personal Education Plan – PEP - within 20 days of the student joining the school, or of entering care, and ensure that the child or young person is actively involved.
+The social worker for the Looked After Child initiates a Personal Education Plan – PEP - within 20 days of the student joining the school, or of entering care, and ensures that the child or young person is actively involved.

 7.2.
 This school assesses each Looked After student’s attainment on entry to ensure continuity of learning.

 7.3.
-Following the initial PEP, the role of the Designated Teacher is to liaise with other agencies involved to arrange further PEP Review meetings and to provide copies of the PEP to the social worker, Sandwell Virtual School, parents, carers and any other agencies.
+Following the initial PEP, the role of the Designated Teacher is to liaise with other agencies involved to arrange further PEP Review meetings and to provide copies of the PEP to the social worker, relevant Virtual School, parents, carers and any other agencies.

 Record Keeping

 8.1.
-The Designated Teacher knows all the Looked After Children and Post Looked After Children in school and has access to their relevant contact details including parents, carers, Sandwell Virtual School specialist staff, Independent Reviewing Officer and social worker.
+The Designated Teacher knows all the Looked After Children and Previously Looked After Children in school and has access to their relevant contact details including parents, carers, Virtual School specialist staff, Independent Reviewing Officer and social worker.

 8.2.
-The status of Looked After Children and Post Looked After Children is identified within the school’s information systems so that information is readily available as required.
+The status of Looked After Children and Previously Looked After Children is identified within the school’s information systems so that information is readily available as required.

 Staff Development

 9.1.
-We encourage staff to attend courses that help them to acquire the skills needed to support LAC.
+We encourage staff to attend training that helps them to acquire the skills needed to support LAC.
 Part of the Designated Teacher’s role is to raise awareness of issues associated with LAC within the school and disseminate information.

 Partnership with parents/carers and care workers